 restaurants, and that chicken plays a large part in why.
 Late chef Judy Rodgers led the refined restaurant to multiple James Beard Awards and a slew of other recognitions, and her legacy continues to live on through the restaurant’s wood-fired, seasonally driven fare.

 Dining at the restaurant: Dining indoors at Zuni Cafe is available for diners with proof of a COVID-19 vaccination, and everyone is welcome to dine outdoors along the long window that fronts Market Street in true urban-café style.

 Takeout: Takeout is not available at this time.

 Craving fine Mediterranean fare and some warm personal attention?
 Then you’ll appreciate the vibe at Frascati.
 The elegant bistro has attracted a loyal following for classic dishes such as duck leg with risotto, housemade fettuccine with beef bolognese sauce, or grilled pork chop with broccolini and persimmon salsa.
 Be sure to save room for a legendary dessert: Snicker bar cheesecake, warm apple cobbler, or one of the 27 flavors of housemade ice cream and sorbet.

-Dining at the restaurant: Dine sidewalk café style out front, where servers wearing masks will attend to your needs.
+Dining at the restaurant: Indoor dining is available, in addition to outdoor, café-style dining out front, where servers wearing masks will attend to your needs.

 Takeout: Place your to-go order by phone or email.